Ezequiel Tovar Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.47 team ERA ranks 17th among all league pitching staffs.
+- The Mets have a 4.48 team ERA that ranks 17th across all MLB pitching staffs.

-- The Mets allow the third-most home runs in baseball (48 total, 1.5 per game).
+- The Mets surrender the third-most home runs in baseball (49 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.